mikez321/rails_engine/README.md

-# README
+# RAILS ENGINE

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## About
+Rails engine is a Turing project from the Back End cirriculum and was done as a solo assignment.
+It was used as an intro to building a Rails API, using namespaced/versioned routes, serializers, as well as for practice with ActiveRecord.
+The original project can be found [here](https://backend.turing.io/module3/projects/rails_engine/).
+Rails Engine endpoints were tested against the Rails Driver which would be a theoretical front end of the application.
+In case you're interested in this front end, you can check it out [here](https://github.com/turingschool-examples/rails_driver).

+## Technologies
+* Rails API
-* Ruby version
+* ActiveRecord

-* System dependencies
+* RSpec

-* Configuration
+* Factorybot/Faker

-* Database creation
+* Rubocop

-* Database initialization
+* Postgres

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+* Fast JSON API

-* Deployment instructions
+* Travis CI

-* ...
+* Heroku